Separation of Infrared and Bulk in Thermal QCD: Abstract

 \section{Abstract}

-New thermal phase of QCD, featuring scale invariance in the infrared (IR), was proposed to exist both in the pure-glue (N$_f$=0) and the ``real-world" (N$_f$=2+1) settings.
-Among key aspects of the proposal is that the system in this {\em IR phase} separates into two independent components: the scale-invariant IR part and the non-invariant bulk.
-Such scenario requires non-analyticities in the theory and, in case of pure-glue QCD, they were found to arise via Anderson-like mobility edges in Dirac spectra ($\lambda_\fir \!=\!
+A new thermal regime of QCD, featuring decoupled scale-invariant infrared glue, has been proposed to exist both in pure-glue (N$_f$=0) and ``real-world" (N$_f$=2+1 at physical quark masses) QCD.
+In this {\it IR phase}, elementary degrees of freedom flood the infrared, forming a distinct component independent from the bulk.
+This behavior necessitates non-analyticities in the theory.
+In pure-glue QCD, such non-analyticities have been shown to arise via Anderson-like mobility edges in Dirac spectra ($\lambda_\fir \!=\!
 0$, $\pm \lambda_\text{A} \!\neq\!
-0$) manifested in dimension function $d_\fir(\lambda)$.
-Here we present first evidence that this mechanism is also at work in ``real-world QCD" (N$_f$=2+1 theory at physical quark masses and $a\!=\!0.105\,$fm), supporting the existence of the proposed IR regime.
-Dimensional jump between zero-modes and lowest near-zero modes very close to unity ($d_\fir\!=\!3$ vs $d_\fir \!\simeq \!2$) was found.
+0$), as manifested in the dimension function $d_\fir(\lambda)$.
+Here, we present the first evidence, based on lattice QCD calculation at $a$=0.105 fm, that this mechanism is also at work in real-world QCD, thus supporting the existence of the proposed IR regime in nature.
+An important aspect of our results is that, while at $T\!=\!234\,$MeV we find a dimensional jump between zero modes and lowest near-zero modes very close to unity ($d_\fir\!=\!3$ to $d_\fir \!\simeq\!
+2$), similar to the IR phase of pure-glue QCD, at $T\!=\!187\,$MeV we observe a continuous $\lambda$-dependence.
+This suggests that thermal states just {\it above} the chiral crossover are non-analytically (in $T$) connected to thermal state at $T\!=\!234\,$MeV, supporting the key original proposition that the transition into the IR regime occurs at a temperature strictly above the chiral crossover.

 \textit{1.
 Introduction}: Starting with the pre-QCD times of Hagedorn~\cite{Hagedorn:1965st,Hagedorn:1971mc} and early lattice QCD calculations in the pure-glue setting~\cite{McLerran:1980pk,Kuti:1980gh,Engels:1980ty}, the question of thermal transition in strongly-interacting matter has become one of the highly researched topics in nuclear and particle physics.
 Apart from well-motivated need to understand strong interactions, the interest in the issue was fueled, to a large extent, by the potential significance of its resolution to the physics of early universe.